 The human eye works on the principle of refraction of light through a natural convex lens which is made up of transparent living material which enables humans to see things around them.
 The main parts of the human eye are the cornea, iris, pupil, ciliary muscles, eye lens, retina and optic nerve.
 In Chapter 6, students will learn the working and construction of the human eye.
 Also, concepts such as refraction of light through glass prism scattering of light by the atmosphere and atmospheric refraction are also discussed in the chapter.

 Following is the table explaining the number of questions that are present in Chapter 6:

 |Long answer type questions||7|

 |Higher-order thinking type questions||22|

 Following are the reasons why students should refer to Lakhmir Solution Class 10 Physics solutions provided by BYJU’S:

 - All the mathematical problems are explained step-by-step.

-- The solutions available at BYJU’S is comprehensive study material that a student requires.
+- The solutions available at BYJU’S are comprehensive study material that a student requires.

-- Relevant images are used for explaining the answers.
+- Relevant images are used to explain the answers.